webdeveric/what-template-am-i-using/readme.txt

 Information displayed:

 * Current template
-* Current post type
+* General Information (post type, are you on the front page, etc.)
-* Are you on the "home page" (blog index)
+* Additional files used.
+For example, header.php or footer.php
-* Are you on the "front page" (real home page of your site)
+* What sidebars are being used and what widgets are in them.
-* Any extra info you want displayed.
-Just extend the WTAIU_Panel class.
+* List of enqueued scripts and styles.

 This plugin uses a cookie to remember if the panel was open and if it was, it will reopen if when the page is reloaded.